 Well, first, you must analyze where you’re at.
 Are you even keeping track of your social and environmental performance activities?
 Are there some processes in place to help you get the big picture?
 Or are you starting from scratch?

-Here are the 4 levels of maturity that we found were the most logical, with most organizations falling under a level.
+Here are the 4 levels of maturity that we have found to be the most logical, with most organizations falling under one of the levels.

 Ground Level – No digital trail